 Experts recommend women who are pregnant and nursing to take a minimum of an extra 25 grams of protein a day.
 This means that during pregnancy, more protein-rich products must be consumed to help you and the growing baby in utero, but let’s be honest: this might be a tall order to fill for moms who have an aversion to meat, dairy, and fish.

-(Seriously, I couldn’t stand even the SIGHT of chicken for the first few months of both of my pregnancies… See my post on morning sickness below!)
+I couldn’t even stand the SIGHT of chicken for the first few months of both of my pregnancies.
+See my post on morning sickness below!

 Ultimately, as moms, we are not only trying to stay healthy for ourselves, but we want to do what’s best for our babies.
 First, I want to preface this by reminding you that I am not a physician.
 Whenever you’re unsure, I always recommend talking to your doctor, your midwife, or pediatrician to get their professional opinion.

-Personally, I have spoken with both my OBYN, Midwife and our boys’ pediatrician about the use of protein powder while pregnant and nursing.
+Personally, I have spoken with both my OBYN, midwife and our boys’ pediatrician about the use of protein powder while pregnant and nursing.
 All three agreed that one or two servings per day was perfectly fine as long as it wasn’t my only source of protein for the day.
+(Here’s more info on WHEN and HOW to use protein shakes)

 Things to consider & avoid: